jason-napolitano/Project-Template/README.md

  - [PHP Exceptions](https://github.com/jason-napolitano/PHP-Exceptions)

 ## Installation
- - Drag and drop into your directory of choice
+ - Clone/Download into your directory of choice

 ## Usage
 Simply open your project up in your favorite editor/IDE and start coding!
 Once you commit the package to Github and Packagist, this will automatically run your tests that you provide and run the test environment in Travis-CI.